-Specifically, we evaluated AQuery's performance in quantile calculation compared to MonetDB's performance using a performant NumPy function.
+tile calculation compared to MonetDB's performance using a performant NumPy function.
 On the AQuery side, we implement a naive quantile function, which sorts a column and then takes the appropriate value.
 We calculate the 95th and 5th quantiles across random data.

-Figure 9 shows our results, in terms of average response time in milliseconds.
+Figure 9 shows our results, in terms of average response time ratio.
 The experiments are repeated along various data sizes: 100K, 1M, 10M, and 25M values.
 For each data size, we generate 5 random data sets, and measure average execution time for each quantile calculation over 5 iterations.
-These response times are then averaged and appropriate standard error measures calculated.
+The response time ratios are then averaged and appropriate standard error measures calculated.

-In all cases, AQuery outperforms the equivalent calculation in MonetDB + embedded Python/Numpy, with the gap in performance narrowing in larger data sets.
+In all cases, AQuery outperforms the equivalent calculation in MonetDB + embedded Python/Numpy, with the gap in performance narrowing substantially in larger data sets.
 However, we remind the reader that the AQuery implementation uses a naive quantile function which sorts the data completely.